runtimeverification/michelson-semantics/syntax.md

 ### Primitive Applications

-We not correctly parse Micheline primitive applications; we currently work around the issue by allowing extra parens around potential primitive arguments.
+We do not correctly parse Micheline primitive applications; we currently work around the issue by allowing extra parens around potential primitive arguments.

 ```k